 - According to NATO’s Comprehensive, Strategic-Level Policy for Preventing the Proliferation of Weapons of Mass Destruction (WMD) and Defending Against Chemical, Biological, Radiological and Nuclear (CBRN) Threats.

-NATO’s policies in these fields cover consultation and practical cooperation in a wide range of areas.
-They include conventional arms control; nuclear policy issues; promoting mine action and combatting the spread of small arms and light weapons (SALW); preventing the proliferation of weapons of mass destruction (WMD); and developing and harmonising capabilities to defend against chemical, biological, radiological and nuclear (CBRN) threats.
+NATO’s policies support consultation and practical cooperation in a wide range of areas including conventional arms control; nuclear policy issues; promoting mine action and combatting the spread of small arms and light weapons (SALW); preventing the proliferation of weapons of mass destruction (WMD); and developing and harmonising capabilities to defend against chemical, biological, radiological and nuclear (CBRN) threats.
 NATO also participates in relevant conferences organised by other international organisations, including the UN Office for Disarmament Affairs, the European Union, the Organisation for the Prohibition of Chemical Weapons, the Biological and Toxin Weapons Convention, the Organization for Security and Co-operation in Europe (OSCE) and others.

 NATO Allies were also strongly in favour of preserving the Intermediate-Range Nuclear Forces (INF) Treaty.
 Despite years of US and Allied engagement, Russia continued to develop and deploy the SSC-8/9M729 missile system, which violated the Treaty.
 In December 2018, NATO Foreign Ministers supported the finding of the United States that Russia was in material breach of its obligations under the INF Treaty and called on Russia to urgently return to full and verifiable compliance.
 Russia, nevertheless, continued to deny its Treaty violation.
 As a consequence, on 1 February 2019, the United States suspended its obligations under the INF Treaty.
 The American withdrawal from the Treaty took effect on 2 August 2019, six months after this announcement.
 During this six month period, Russia continued to deny its Treaty violation and did not honour its obligations through the verifiable destruction of its SSC-8/9M729 system.
 As such, Allies agree that Russia bears sole responsibility for the demise of the Treaty.